couchbase/query/docs/n1ql-preview-model.md

 Get customer name and an array of all shipping address zip codes:

-    SELECT name, ARRAY a.zip OVER a IN c.addresses END AS zips FROM customer c
+    SELECT name, ARRAY a.zip OVER a IN c.address END AS zips FROM customer c

     {